lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

           "cryptographic scheme" given in {{I-D.ietf-pquip-pqt-hybrid-terminology}}.

 **COMBINER**:
-  A combiner specifies how multiple shared secret keyss are combined into a single shared secret key.
+  A combiner specifies how multiple shared secret key are combined into a single shared secret key.

 **COMPONENT / PRIMITIVE**: